open-telemetry/opentelemetry.io/content/en/docs/zero-code/python/operator.md

 want to use it you might need to build your own image operator Docker image for Python auto-instrumentation.

-From version 0.113 it is possible to build an image with both glibc and musl based auto-instrumentation and
+Since operator v0.113.0 it is possible to build an image with both glibc and musl based auto-instrumentation and
 [configure it at runtime](/docs/kubernetes/operator/automatic/#annotations-python-musl).